elunna/nerfhack-changelog/README.md

 | extra healing  | Healing spell effectiveness is determined by skill (EvilHack)                                                                                                                                      |

 **spellbook of fire bolt**
-The damage calculations have been revamped from HackEM:
 * Base damage is 1d10 fire damage
 * At skilled it deals 2d10 fire damage
 * At expert it deals 3d10 fire damage